High-powered lasers could send bat signal to alien astronomers

 A new study out of MIT proposes using a high-powered laser to send a signal into space that could stand out from the massive energy of our sun and basically announce "we're here!" to anyone who might happen to be looking.

-"The kinds of lasers and telescopes that are being built today can produce a detectable signal, so that an astronomer could take one look at our star and immediately see something unusual about its spectrum," says author James Clark, a graduate student in MIT's Department of Aeronautics and Astronautics, said in a statement.
+"The kinds of lasers and telescopes that are being built today can produce a detectable signal, so that an astronomer could take one look at our star and immediately see something unusual about its spectrum," author James Clark, a graduate student in MIT's Department of Aeronautics and Astronautics, said in a statement this week.
 "I don't know if intelligent creatures around the sun would be their first guess, but it would certainly attract further attention."

 If the signal were seen by some form of extraterrestrial intelligence in nearby star systems, like Proxima Centauri of Trappist-1, it could potentially be used as a means of sending brief messages via pulses like Morse code, Clark said.